videojs/mux.js/docs/troubleshooting.md

 **I am getting the wrong times for only some captions, other captions are correct**

 If your content includes B-frames, there is an existing [issue](https://github.com/videojs/mux.js/issues/214) to fix this problem.
-We recommend that you ensure that your content starts with keyframes, to allow proper caption timing.
+We recommend that you ensure that all the segments in your source start with keyframes, to allow proper caption timing.

 [caption-parsing]: /docs/troubleshooting.md#608/708-caption-parsing